The Green (Dartmouth College): Traditions and celebrations

 Dartmouth is well known for its variety of long-standing student traditions, many of which are centered on the Green.
 At Homecoming each fall, a bonfire is constructed on the Green by the first-year class; students and community members gather to watch the first-year students run around it as it burns.
 The wintertime celebration of Winter Carnival sees the construction of a snow sculpture on the Green.
 In the springtime, Green Key Weekend is marked by concerts and performances on the Green, which until 1984 was also the site of fiercely competitive Green Key chariot races.

-Other traditions involving the Green include the placement of a Christmas tree and Hanukkah candle, in December, the celebration of Holi (a popular and significant Hindu festival celebrated as the Festival of Colours: Love, and Spring), and countless other diverse celebrations throughout the year, including an annual Native American Pow-Wow.
+Other traditions involving the Green include the placement of a Christmas tree and Hanukkah candle each December, the annual celebration of Diwali, and an annual Native American Pow-Wow.
 Students gather on the Green on the night of the winter's first snowfall for a school-wide snowball fight.
 The College's commencement ceremonies are traditionally held on the Green, regardless of weather conditions.